The Hampshire Review has allowed me to blog about eating insects and entomophagical (isn’t that a cool word?) dishes and products here: Ento Treats

 Alina Voronenko of WDTV Channel 5 visited Steve and Terry Lynn in April 2016.

-I get to return to John J. Cornwell Elementary (my 1st teaching assignment in 1972) to share my bug passion on Feb.
-22.
+I got to return to John J. Cornwell Elementary (my 1st teaching assignment in 1972) to share my bug passion in Feb.
+1917.

 In Jan.
 2017, Over 150 students grades 3-5 and staff of Romney Elementary gave ear to the many benefits of entomophagy.
 5th grade teacher, Carrie wrote: “Thank you Steve Bailes for coming to our school today